Junpeng-Wang-TUM/3D-TSV/README.md

 This repository was created for the paper "The 3D Trajectory-based Stress Visualizer"
-	by Junpeng Wang, Christoph Neuhauser, Jun Wu, Xifeng Gao and Rüdiger Westermann, which was submitted to IEEE Transactions on Visualization and Computer Graphics, and also available in arXiv
+	by Junpeng Wang, Christoph Neuhauser, Jun Wu, Xifeng Gao and Rüdiger Westermann, which was submitted to IEEE Transactions on Visualization and Computer Graphics (TVCG) in July of 2021, and also available in arXiv ''

 # 1. Functionality
 	---	Creating a space-filling and evenly spaced set of Principal Stress Lines (PSLs) in a 3D stress field with an automatic seeding strategy